Open Evnt

 Internationalization

 Every piece of text that is meant to be shown to end users in Open Evnt is multilingual.
-This means that instead of just having a "name" field, we have a "name" object that can contain multiple translations of the title.
+This means that instead of just having a name string field, we have a name object that can contain multiple translations of the title.
 This allows applications to easily support multiple languages and also allows for better accessibility.

 {